dastu08/esp32-weather-station/README.md

         }]
     }
     ```
-    Respone from a periodic `measurement` which holds a list of measured
+    Response from a periodic `measurement` which holds a list of measured
     quantities in `quantity`.
     ```json
     {